bgdj11/bgdj11/README.md

-Developing an intelligent agent that combines **neurosymbolic reasoning** with **computer vision** to answer complex questions about images and generate new content through natural language interaction—all running locally without external APIs.
+Developing an intelligent agent that combines **neurosymbolic reasoning** with **computer vision** to answer complex questions about images and generate new content through natural language interaction - all running locally without external APIs.

 <sub>📊 Training on CLEVR & GQA datasets • 🎯 Target: 65%+ accuracy on detected scene graphs</sub>